andresangulo/angular-flash-messages/README.md

 dismissDuration | 1000 | The duration of the dismiss animation.
-For optimal results, make sure you change the length of the dismiss animation on the css if you change it here allowDismiss | true | Whether the flash message can be dismissed by clicking on it allowDismissCancel | false for INFORMATION and SUCCESS, true for ERROR and WARNING | Whether the dismiss action can be prevented by clicking on the flash message
+For optimal results, make sure you change the length of the dismiss animation on the css if you change it here allowDismiss | true | Whether the flash message can be dismissed by clicking on it allowDismissCancel | false for INFORMATION and SUCCESS, true for ERROR and WARNING | Whether the dismiss action can be prevented by clicking on the flash message translate | FlashMessagesProvider.useTranslate | Whether to run the text through the translate filter

 Retrieve messages using the getMessages method: